kavia-common/sneaker-shop-online-platform-179105-179114/shoes_business_frontend/README.md

   Runs the app in development mode on http://localhost:3000

 - npm test
-  Launches jest in watch mode
+  Launches jest in watch mode.
+The CRA placeholder test has been replaced with a simple smoke test to avoid failures.

 - npm run build
   Builds the app for production in the build folder